Overview of recordkeeping for public authorities

 A ministerial record includes any form of recorded information, created or received by, or created on behalf of a Minister in the course of carrying out Ministerial portfolio responsibilities, but does not include:

 - a record related to personal or party-political activities

 - a record held in their capacity as a member of the Legislative Assembly.

 Find out what records you need to capture and how.

 Responsibility for records

 Ownership of public records is with the State of Queensland or relevant local government.
-Public authorities are responsible for making, managing, keeping and preserving full and accurate public records.
+Public authorities are responsible for making, managing, keeping and preserving complete and reliable public records.
 This includes the management of records:

 - you have created or received in the course of your normal business